Nuclear Power Likely to Grow by Getting Smaller

 Streamlining Approval Process

 Among the few recent nuclear reactors to be built in the United States, Plant Vogtle Units 3 and 4 in Georgia began commercial operations in July 2023 and April 2024, respectively.
-These reactors, designed by Westinghouse, were built with modules manufactured off-site and then assembled onsite, but were completed seven years behind schedule and went $17 billion over budget.
+These reactors, designed by Westinghouse, were built with modules manufactured off-site and then assembled on-site but were completed seven years behind schedule and went $17 billion over budget.

-According to Abrajano, the average time for the NRC to approve new nuclear plants has been about five years, but he estimates that, with the passage of the ADVANCE Act, regulatory approvals could be completed within 18 to 24 months.
+According to Abrajano, the average time for the NRC to approve new nuclear plants has been about five years, but he estimates that, with the passage of the ADVANCE Act, regulatory approvals could be completed within 24 months.
 New, modular designs are already getting fast-tracked approvals.

 By contrast, China has been aggressively moving forward in building out its nuclear fleet.